 During his training, Mr Jones spent 3 years as the Rupert Johnson Fellow in Neurosurgery at St George’s and was awarded a PhD from the University of London in 2013 into the role of advanced magnetic resonance imaging in the diagnosis of brain tumours which was funded by the St George’s Neurosciences Research Foundation and a Royal College of Surgeons Research Fellowship.

-Mr Jones was previously the chair of the British Neurosurgical Trainees Association (BNTA) and is a member of the Society of British Neurological Surgeons.
 He completed a Marjorie Newsome Travelling Observership at the Barrow Neurological Institute, Phoenix in 2015.

 Areas of interest

 Sciatica; neck pain; back pain; canal stenosis; nerve entrapment; facial pain; trigeminal neuralgia; hemifacial spasm; brain tumour; glioma; low grade glioma; meningioma; head injury; hydrocephalus; normal pressure hydrocephalus; carpal tunnel syndrome;